Researches

 L. Limited edition cars

-It is one of only six 8V with double-bubble roof (000026, 000078, 000081, 000082, 000083, 000084).
+It is the first of only six 8V with double-bubble roof (000026, 000078, 000081, 000082, 000083, 000084).
 The early story of the car is quite unclear, since it was built in 1953 and acquired only in 1956 by Giuseppe and Luciana Malinverni, when it received its first Torino licence plates.
 In the meantime the car had received a new dress.
 Built with a standard first series Fiat body.
 At an uncertain date, the car went to Zagato, who rebodied it with his lightweight body: the low and very streamlined nose section was a special feature as were the rare double-bubble roof configuration, the special badges and the alloy flashers on the side.
 It was equipped with an extra high air intake scoop on the bonnet to clear the four-barrel Weber carburetors, a unique dashboard layout with Jaeger instruments, more functions and all switches at hand for the copilot.
 There is also an "altimeter' to measure the height of the location in the mountains.
 The small boot lid to enable the crew to take out the spare tire instead of taking it through the car interior and providing more luggage space inside.
 In the 13 September 1956 the rebodied Zagato car became about 80 kg lighter and was painted in white outside and blue inside.
 This car has a very special engine.
 According to Tony Adriaansen, the "Corsa" engine type 104.004 was developed on special demand of Ovidio Capelli by Fiat's Centro study under supervision of Eng.
 Montabone.
 The 104.004 engine used two Weber 36 1F4C carburettors, larger valves and a high-lift cam increasing hp from 105 to 127.
 It was not a simple modification because not only new cylinder heads had to be made, also the engine block Itself differed from the standard 002 casting.
 For these engines.
 FIAT developed a special 5-speed gearbox.
 There is reason to believe that FIAT only built 6 complete Corsa (104.004) engines .
 One motor went into Diego Capelli's spider Zagato; four were used in the semi-works OttoVu that were first entered for the 1953 Coppa delle Mille Miglia.
 Another Corsa engine (no. 000031) sits in chassis no. 000026; this is the only 8V Zagato with a Corsa engine built.
 The car was resold in late 1956 to the Spanish gentleman driver Esteban Sala-Solar.
 Mr. Sala-Solar got the car in time for the 1957 VIII Rally del Sestriere, where he did well, placing third in the GT class.
 The car had other owners in the years until Mr. Jere Brown, who kept the car unrestored for almost 30 years.
 Then the car was practically barn-found and later restored to full glory.